Rather Ripped: Background and recording

 Rather Ripped is the follow-up to Sonic Youth's 2004 album Sonic Nurse and the band's first record after the departure of multi-instrumentalist Jim O'Rourke, who joined the group as a fifth member in 1999.
 According to guitarist Lee Ranaldo, O'Rourke left the band to pursue film work and other recording projects.
 His departure affected the sound of Rather Ripped, with singer and guitarist Thurston Moore stating that the new record "is just a far more straight up rock and roll album", in contrast to the "darker, twisted, complex quality" of O'Rourke's contributions.
 Partially inspired by the streamlined approach taken by Blondie for their 1978 commercial breakthrough Parallel Lines, Moore decided to write simpler songs "for everybody to plug into immediately."
 While he conceded Parallel Lines features some "super good" songs, he was disappointed with the album's poppier style and Mike Chapman's production when it was released.
 Nevertheless, he recognized that Parallel Lines became Blondie's breakthrough with the general public, and aimed to make Rather Ripped into Sonic Youth's version of Parallel Lines.
 The album's working titles were "Sonic Life" and "Do You Believe in Rapture?".
 The name "Rather Ripped" came from a Berkeley, California record store that later moved to Pittsburgh, Pennsylvania.

 Unlike its immediate predecessors, which were recorded at the band's own Echo Canyon studio in Lower Manhattan, Rather Ripped was recorded at Sear Sound in New York City from December 2005 to January 2006, where their 1994 album Experimental Jet Set, Trash and No Star was also recorded.
 The album was quickly produced and much of the material was not reworked due to the band's limited time in the studio.
 During the recording sessions, Moore's gear included two Fender Jazzmasters and a Fender Princeton.
-Ranaldo, on the other hand, played a Gibson Les Paul guitar for half of the album and used his Fender Telecaster Deluxe, "Jazzmaster copy-made" by Saul Koll, and modified Fender Jazzmaster with humbuckers for the remaining tracks.
-Guitars were directly plugged into the mixer with no guitar amplifier in the signal chain.
+Ranaldo, on the other hand, played a Gibson Les Paul guitar for half of the album and used his Fender Telecaster Deluxe, a "Jazzmaster copy" made by Saul Koll, and a modified Fender Jazzmaster with humbuckers for the remaining tracks, mainly through a modified Fender Super Reverb.
+Moore noted that the album featured more guitars plugged into the mixer with no guitar amplifier in the signal chain than was typical on previous Sonic Youth albums.
 The band chose John Agnello as the album's engineer due to his work with Don Fleming on albums by Screaming Trees in the early 1990s.
 He was recommended by fellow musician J Mascis of Dinosaur Jr., who had worked with Agnello for years.
 Additional work was done in early 2006 at Echo Canyon and J Mascis's Bisquiteen studio in Amherst, Massachusetts.
 The album was mastered by Greg Calbi at Sterling Sound in New York City in March 2006.